Bed and Breakfast, Blairgowrie, Perthshire, Scotland

 This blog is my random ramblings and photos of what is going on in the B&B, my life, but generally my little jaunts out which I hope will give you a taster of all the wonderful excursions to do in our area.

 Basically it was busy.
 Lots of lovely people met and I think the majority of people enjoyed their stay....always someone though.
 I apologise to people who stayed in October who gave me very low marks for facilities, so sorry that the dancing girls were not available that evening....the clue is in the name 'Bed and Breakfast'.
-I enjoyed my children, my dog, my walking and photography and was delighted to get through to the regional finals of the Thistle Awards, never quite make it to glittering glory though, but does it really matter, not really.
+I enjoyed my children, my dog, my walking and photography and was delighted to get through to the regional finals of the Thistle Awards, never quite make it to glittering glory though.
 Not much more to say except I wish there was an ending in sight to my current situation.
 I look forward to 2014 with dread and anticipation and I try to remain positive....not easy.
 Shall just wait and see what happens.
 I should like to thank the following pictures for their help this year.